getyourguide/getyourguide-supplier-api-sdk/README.md

 ## Installation
-If you are using composer (recommended), please add the following sources to your composer.json file, this is needed as our api is not published on packagist:
+If you are using composer (recommended), please add the following sources to your composer.json file, this is needed as our sdk is not published on packagist:
 ```json
 "repositories": [
     {